 With reports that more boys than girls go on to have science careers, in addition to the increase in the number of out-of-school children aged 5-14 years in Nigeria numbered at about 10.5 million (UNICEF), advocacy for girls education in Nigeria needs attention and remedial action, with specific programs and laws instituted to reverse the gap in girl child education engendered by traditional cultural and religious prejudices.

 Bridge provides practical science experiments in classroom lessons, enabling pupils to directly engage with the possibilities that science brings, igniting the kind of passions that start the journey of some of our greatest women in science in Nigeria.

-Some Bridge girls and many others aspire to be Archaeologists, Engineers, Doctors and Scientists in future, so now is the time to encourage them and break the stereotypes and biases that depicts that boys should go on to pursue careers in science.
+Some Bridge girls and many others aspire to be Archaeologists, Engineers, Doctors and Scientists in future, so now is the time to encourage them and break the stereotypes and biases that depicts that only boys should go on to pursue careers in science.

 Bridge community schools actively pursue science opportunities such as our partnership with Code Lagos, in their ambition to teach one million Lagosians to code, through which some of our girls experienced 8 weeks code training course with PYLadies an international mentorship organisation for women in coding.

 This led to some of Bridge girls attending the PyCon conference, an annual event for coders and developers where Bridge pupil Sophia Irozuru received a standing ovation at the conference after speaking on her experience learning to code.